 \subsubsection{Reduction in the $u$ and $\eta_1$ variables}

 Let us first expand the factors in the integrand of \cref{eq:slp_rottransscaled} in powers of $z$ using the local parameterization $x_1 = uz$.
-All quantities are expanded about the boundary point $\vb$, corresponding to $u=0$.
-The layer density $\sigma$ satisfies
+All quantities are expanded about the boundary point $\vb$, corresponding to $u=0$, such that for a smooth function $\varphi$ we have